 More extensive copying may constitute fair dealing for the purpose of research or study.
 To determine whether it does, it is necessary to have regard to the criteria set out in sub-section 40 (2) of the Copyright Act 1968.
 A copy of the Copyright Act 1968 is available for viewing in the SITCM Library or through this link: www.comlaw.gov.au/series/C1968A00063.

 GRADUATION CEREMONY

-SITCM's Graduation Ceremony is held in late early December each year.
-Eligibility to graduate and approval to be issued with an award is in accordance with the Graduation and Awards Policy and Procedure.
-This Policy provides information on graduation and related procedures.
+SITCM's Graduation Ceremony is held in December each year.
+Eligibility to graduate and other important information can be found in the Graduation and Awards Policy and Procedure.

 END OF YEAR CELEBRATION